sanguzare/sanguzare/README.md

 <h1> Hey, I'm Santiago ⚡️</h1>

+<h3> 📚 Studying... </h2>
-- Studying CS at the University of Waterloo + Business Administration at Wilfrid Laurier University
+- CS at the University of Waterloo 👨‍💻
+- Business Administration at Wilfrid Laurier University 📊

 <!--
 **sanguzare/sanguzare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.